arkev/UM-Virtual-incepto/wp-content/plugins/enlighter/readme.txt

 4. Goto to the Enlighter settings page and select the default theme which should be used.
 5. That's it!
 You're done.
 You can select an editor style for your codefragment or enter the following code into a post or page to highlight it (e.g. javascript): `[js]var enlighter = new EnlighterJS({});[/js]`

+== Screenshots ==

+1. HTML highlighting Example (Enlighter Theme)
+2. Visual Editor Integration
+3. Visual Editor Code Settings
+4. Visual Editor Inline/Block Formats
+5. Options Page - Appearance Settings
+6. Options Page - Advanced Settings
+7. Theme Customizer - General styles
+8. Theme Customizer - Language Token styling
+9. Special options for use with a CDN (Content Delivery Network)
+10. Tab-Pane Example (multiple languages)
+11. Frontend Editing using wp_editor feature
+12. Theme Customizer - Live Preview-Mode

+== Upgrade Notice ==

+= 2.6 =
+Renamed the EnlighterJS files to `EnlighterJS.min.css` and `EnlighterJS.min.js`.
+In case you have applied custom modifications these changes may broke your setup and you need to change it!
+Added [EnlighterJS v2.5](http://enlighterjs.andidittrich.de/) with some optimization.

+= 2.4 =
+Removed WordPress 3.8 Visual Editor compatibility - Enlighter now requires WordPress >= 3.9 including TinyMCE 4

+= 2.2 =
+Full Visual-Editor (TinyMCE4) Integration including codeblock-settings (WordPress >= 3.9 required)

+= 2.0 =
+Added Inline-Syntax-Highlighting as well as some other cool feature - please go to the settings page and click "Apply Settings"

+= 1.8 =
+Added Visual-Editor (TinyMCE) Integration (will avoid auto-whitespace-removing issues)

 == Frequently Asked Questions ==

+= Can i use Enlighter togehter with Crayon ? =
+No, you can't use Enlighter together with the Crayon Syntax highlighter because it may take over the Enlighter elements.

+= Should i use Shortcode`s or the Visual-Editor Integration ? =
+If possible, use the VisualEditpr mode!
+The use of Shortcode is only recommended when working in Text-Mode.
+By switching to the Visual-Editor-Mode whitespaces (linebreaks, indents, ..) within the shortcode will get removed by the editor - using Visual-Editor mode will avoid such problems.

 = I am using shortcodes and random p/br tags are added to my code = This problem is caused by WordPress' `wpAutoP` filter - to fix this issue, go to "Enlighter Settings -> Advanced -> WpAutoP Filter Priority" and change this value to "Priority 12 (after shortcode).
 For cross-plugin-compatibility this feature is disabled by default.